-To help students prepare for their careers and set their career goals, a rich array of market-driven career guidance initiatives is provided, including workshops, forums, career advisory sessions, e-learning resources, and Professional Mentorship Scheme, through which students can build stronger ties with industry professionals.
-Under our thematic campaign "One Student, One Internship", to equip students with real work experience, over 1,500 internship opportunities from more than 300 companies are provided to students annually.
-The internships cover China and overseas regions, such as Africa, Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, Spain, Thailand, United Kingdom, USA, Vietnam, etc.
+In the pursuit of assisting students with career planning and preparation, a diverse array of market-driven career guidance initiatives is provided, including workshops, forums, career advisory sessions, e-learning resources, and the Professional Mentorship Scheme, through which students can strengthen their connections with industry professionals.

+To equip students with practical work experience and essential workplace skills, over 1,500 internship opportunities from around 400 companies are offered annually under the "One Student, One Internship" initiatives.
+Internship places cover not only local, but also Mainland as well as countries across the globe including Africa, Australia, France, Germany, Japan, Malaysia, Singapore, Spain, Thailand, the United Kingdom, the USA, etc.

-To further map our students with suitable career opportunities, over 200 employers are brought to HSUHK every year through recruitment talks and careers fair.
-A joint-institutional job portal namely the "Joint-Institution Network for Student Success (JINESS)" established together with four other local self-financed tertiary institutions is also in place to facilitate job hunting of our students and graduates.
+In order to further map our students with suitable career opportunities, over 200 employers from various industries in Hong Kong and Greater Bay Area (GBA) are brought to HSUHK through industry-based Career Connections Day, annual Careers Fair and other recruitment activities.
+A joint-institutional job portal, namely the "Joint Institution Network for Student Success (JINESS)", is operated in collaboration with three other local self-financed tertiary institutions also help facilitate job hunting for our students and graduates.